traefik/traefik/docs/content/middlewares/inflightreq.md

 - If `depth` is greater than the total number of IPs in `X-Forwarded-For`, then the client IP will be empty.
 - `depth` is ignored if its value is lesser than or equal to 0.

-!!! note "Example of Depth & X-Forwarded-For"
+!!! example "Example of Depth & X-Forwarded-For"

     If `depth` was equal to 2, and the request `X-Forwarded-For` header was `"10.0.0.1,11.0.0.1,12.0.0.1,13.0.0.1"` then the "real" client IP would be `"10.0.0.1"` (at depth 4) but the IP used as the criterion would be `"12.0.0.1"` (`depth=2`).